rackerlabs/technical-blog/content/blog/2020/2020-12-18-cloudformation-nested-stacks-the-easy-way/index.md

 Using the quick-start guide, follow the steps for configuration.
 Be sure to configure for the **Git pull endpoint strategy**, not the **Zip download endpoint** strategy.
 This initial configuration consists of setting up the webhook in your repo, configuring an SSH keypair, and deploying the Lambda functions.
-After this, test to verify everything is working.
+Finally, test to verify everything is working.

-We won’t discuss the details of these steps because they are outlined in the quick start guide.
+We won’t discuss the details of these steps because they are covered in the quick-start guide.
-The basics are: creating a bucket for your repo objects to live, providing the IP ranges for your preferred repo, and designating the buckets to pull the quick-start files from.
+The basics are: creating a bucket for your repo objects, providing the IP ranges for your preferred repo, and designating the buckets to pull the quick-start files from.
 This process takes 15 to 20 minutes.

-**IMPORTANT:** Do not modify the AWS Quick Start Configuration parameters at this time.
+**IMPORTANT:** Don't change the AWS Quick Start Configuration parameters at this time.
-We will do this later.
+You will do this later.

 ### Step 2:copy scripts to your own S3 bucket

 When you run the template for the first time, all the necessary scripts are copied to a bucket in your account.
-We want to create our own bucket with a friendlier name so we can house and modify the code.
-Our new bucket should have a simple name, something like “[companyname]-quickstarts”.
+Create your own bucket with a friendlier name so youcan house and change the code.
+The new bucket should have a simple name, something like “[companyname]-quickstarts”.

-    `aws s3api create-bucket --bucket [BucketName --region [Region] --create-bucket-configuration LocationConstraint=[Region]`
+    aws s3api create-bucket --bucket [BucketName --region [Region] --create-bucket-configuration LocationConstraint=[Region]

-The initial setup will have created a bucket in your account with the following
+The initial setup will creates a bucket in your account with the following
 pattern: [stackname]-lambdazipsbucket-[randomhash].
-Take the contents of this bucket(including folder structure) and copy them to the custom bucket that was just created.
+Take the contents of this bucket(including folder structure) and copy them to the new custom bucket.

 The following command can be used to quickly move the files:

-    `aws s3 cp s3://[SourceBucketName]/ s3://[TargetBucket]/ --recursive`
+    aws s3 cp s3://[SourceBucketName]/ s3://[TargetBucket]/ --recursive

-You should now have all of the lambda scripts in your bucket.
+You should now have all the lambda scripts in your bucket.

 ### Step 3: modify the lambda function

-There is only one Lambda function that needs to be modified.
-It can be found at s3://[BucketName]/git2s3/latest/lambdas/GitPullS3.zip.
-Pull down a copy of this zip file, unzip it, and replace the file lambda_function.py with the following script:
+There is only one Lambda function that needs to change.
+You can find it at `s3://[BucketName]/git2s3/latest/lambdas/GitPullS3.zip`.
+Pull down a copy of this zip file, unzip it, and replace the file `lambda_function.py` with the following script:

     from pygit2 import Keypair,credentials,discover_repository,Repository,clone_repository,RemoteCallbacks
     from boto3 import client,resource